elos/documentation/guide/2 - Data Model.md

     S, the set of all spaces, is a subset of D, the set of all domains

 Any domain that is not a physical space, itself defines a virtual space.
 Namely no individual record physically substantiates that space but rather records of many kinds do.
-The domain is a restriction on what you can put on the box, but we still need to retain the information on what is actually inside.
+The domain is a restriction on what you can put in the box, but we still need to retain the information on what is actually inside.
 So whenever you have a polymorphic link, when Codomain(l) is not in S, you must also record the kind.

 Now for some axioms.

         (∀ r ∈ R)
          * |Domains(r)| > 0, because the record always implements its physical space
          * (Domains(r) = 1) ⇒ (r satisfies no virtual spaces)

+Finally we can generalize our definition of Codomain on a link:

+     Codomain: L -> D

+Which makes sense of why we call it a codomain.